Anchorsify/Anchorsify.github.io/_pages/Equipment.md

 etc. Each time the weapon hits something, it loses one dose.
 If you apply a new poison to the weapon (even another dose of the same type), any remaining poison of the previous dose is wiped away.

+While you can apply different poisons to different weapons (such as one dose of poison to four Kunai), you can only utilize one poisoned weapon in any given attack: if you were to multi-throw the kunai, only one of the poisoned weapons would be usable.

 #### Types of Poison
 Poisons have four possible vectors: Contact, Injury, Inhalation, and Ingestion.
 Contact poisons can be applied to any blunt or slashing weapon, while Injury poisons can be applied to slashing or piercing weapons.